SchlossLab/Hannigan_CRCVirome_mBio_2018/doc/manuscript.md

 To evaluate the synergistic capabilities of the bacterial and viral signatures within the model, we built a combinatory model using both bacteria community and virome data.
 The combination model failed to improve performance beyond the model built using virome signatures alone. **(Figure \ref{predmodel A - B})**.
 Not only do bacterial community signatures fail to classify stool samples as well as the virome, but the bacteria do not have a synergistic impact on the virome classification model either.

-## Identifying important biological factors in colorectal cancer
+## Identifying important biological factors in colorectal cancer classification
 Our model for classifying stool samples as cancerous or healthy performed significantly better when using virome signatures compared to bacterial 16S.
 Not only is this important for demonstrating an improved model, but it also suggests an underlying biological importance for viruses in colorectal cancer.
 We therefore used our predictive models to evaluate which viruses were most important for distinguishing between disease states, thus allowing us to identify the agents likely to play biological roles in disease.

 We calculated the importance of each operational unit in each model by iteratively re-building the model without each unit and quantifying the resulting loss of accuracy.
 We found that there was a discreency between the distribution of top variable importance between bacterial and viral models, with the most important bacterial taxa being responsible for 6.5% of the model while the top viral feature was only responsible for 1.5%.
 The top bacterial unit (as identified by 16S rRNA gene sequence) was fusobacterium, a bacterium long been associated with cancer and hypothesised to play a role in colorectal cancer.